fabiolb/fabio/docs/content/ref/proxy.cs.md

 #### Consul

-The `consul` certificate source loads certificates from consul.
+The `consul` certificate source loads certificates from Consul.

 The `cert` option provides a KV store URL where the the TLS certificates are stored.